Metaloziz/native_js/README.md

 that no code should be forced to depend on methods it does not use.
 ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.

+## --- Dependency inversion principle

+High-level modules should not import anything from low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.
 __________________________________________________________________________________________________________________________________________________________________

 # The Catalog of Design Patterns